-Organizations ranging from the industrial sector to agriculture that routinely deal with large quantities of dry materials often find that their facilities must be designed with a pneumatic conveying system.
+Organizations ranging from the industrial sector of agriculture that routinely deal with large quantities of dry materials often find that their facilities must be designed with a pneumatic conveying system.

 Systems optimized to transfer bulk materials using pneumatic conveying will work with sometimes heavy loads in three basic forms: